 Unfortunately, when you compare every mainstream Bible you will not find any such help for this passage in the Olivet Discourse.
 They all say the same thing about earthquakes in various places.

 The Hebrew Sources of the NT

 But what if they are wrong and Jesus spoke Hebrew and the NT was transmitted originally from a Semitic (Hebrew or Aramaic) source?
-What if books like the Hebrew Shem Tov Matthew are not translations from the “original” Greek as is assumed, but potentially a non-translated transmission of an original Semitic text?
-That would mean these Bible committees are ignoring some important texts for getting to some of the original words of Jesus that the Greek texts have not preserved.
+What if books like the Hebrew Shem Tov Matthew are not translations from the “original” Greek as is assumed, but potentially a non-translated transmission of an original Semitic text (with its own imperfections and errors)?
+That would mean these Bible committees are ignoring some important texts for getting to the original words of Jesus that the Greek texts have not preserved.

 Could all these Christian Bible committees be wrong on this point?
-As I have studied the Bible over the years, I have found more and more that for the difficult questions and mysteries of the Bible (and in life), the majority is often not correct while the minority or fringe is.
+As I have studied the Bible over the years, I have found more and more that for the difficult questions and mysteries of the Bible (and in life), the majority is often not correct.
+The answer is among the fringe.
 Doctrine after doctrine that the mainstream accepts as true, I have found to be false by studying the Bible directly (e.g., popular pretrib rapture vs. fringe post-trib rapture).
-We must remember that according to the Bible, we are living in Satan's world (2Co 4:4) who deceives everyone in it (Rev 12:9).
-And we are told to prove all things and hold fast to what is true for this very reason (1Th 5:21).

 The "Scientific Consensus" On a Greek NT